enriquecaballero/quack/README.md

 export default quack.reducer ();
 ```

-This tells Duxx that you'd like to bind your state with `fromJS`, so whenever a new state object is returned, it will be wrapped with`fromJS`, returning an Immutable Map or List.
-You also need to provide Duxx with a way of transforming your state back to vanilla Javascript so that it can do its mutation, returning the mutation as a new object, hence `state => state.toJS ()`.
+This tells Duxx that you want to bind your state with `fromJS`, so whenever a new state object is returned, it will be wrapped with `fromJS`, returning an Immutable Map or List.
+You also need to provide Duxx with a way of transforming your state back to vanilla Javascript so that it can do its state manipulation: `state => state.toJS ()`.
+Once a new state is ready to be returned, it'll again be wrapped with `fromJS`.

+If you have multiple _duxxes_, you can use the provided `bindReducerStates` utility function.
+See below for more information regarding this function.

 ## API